 - 3-13.9 Securely tie down the load and attach the winch cable to the front of the load, if it is not already attached.
 Reel in winch cable until it becomes tight.
-(Winch cable serves as a safety tiedown in case load tiedown fails but is not to replace tie downs.) - 3-13.10 To adjust trailer to a transport position, alternate between tilting the front of the bed up toward full tilt position and moving the undercarriage rearward, until the center of gravity of the trailer load is ahead of the center of the undercarriage.
+(Winch cable serves as a safety tiedown in case load tiedown fails but is not to replace tie downs.) - 3-13.10 To adjust trailer to a transport position, alternate between tilting the front of the bed up toward full tilt position and moving the undercarriage toward the rear, until the center of gravity of the trailer load is in front of the center of the undercarriage.
 Keep part of the load on the wheels and part on the approach plate.
 Reel winch out as needed to keep slight tension on the cable.
 Never move the undercarriage so far to the rear that the approach plate is lifted off the ground. - 3-13.11 When the center of gravity of the trailer and load is in front of the undercarriage or when the trailer is in full tilt and the undercarriage as far back as possible without lifting the approach plate off the ground, fully lower the tilt angle.
 Reel in the winch cable as needed to keep slight tension on the cable.

-Figure 3-7 Steps for Loading and Unloading
+Figure 3-6 Steps for Loading and Unloading

-3-13.12 After bed tilt angle is fully lowered, move the undercarriage to the rear until it is in transport position.
+- 3-13.12 After bed tilt angle is fully lowered, move the undercarriage to the rear until it is in transport position.
 The trailer deck will lower as the undercarriage rollers go into pockets.
 Hold TRAILER TILT lever in the down position until hydraulic system works against the bottomed out Hydraulic Tilt Cylinders (Approximately 2-5 seconds).
-Hold AXLE CONTROL lever in the transport position until hydraulic system works against the fully extended Hydraulic Axle Cylinder (Approximately 15-30 seconds).
+Hold AXLE CONTROL lever in the transport position until hydraulic system works against the fully extended Hydraulic Axle Cylinder (Approximately 15-30 seconds). - 3-13.13 Recheck that load is properly secured.
+If necessary, unsecure the load, move load slightly forward or rearward on the load bed to get correct weight distribution on kingpin and the trailer axles, and resecure the load with the tiedowns and winch cable. - 3-13.14 Shut down hydraulic power system.
+If hydraulic engine package is installed, shut down the auxiliary hydraulic power engine following operating instructions in Section 3-18.
+Assure maintenance schedule is upto-date and semitrailer is ready to be pulled.